OctopusDeploy/blog/blog/2023-01/devops-platform-engineering/index.md

 Platform teams work with development teams to create one or more *golden pathways* representing a supported set of technology choices.
 These pathways don't prevent teams from using something else.
 Pathways encourage alignment without enforcing centralized decisions on development teams.
 Rather than pick up tickets, such as "create a test environment", platform teams create easy-to-use self-service tools for the development teams' use.

 A critical part of platform engineering is treating developers as customers, solving their problems and reducing friction while advocating the adoption of aligned technology choices.
-For example, say your organization has plenty of experience running MySql databases and has worked out how to solve issues such as:
+For example, say your organization has plenty of experience running MySQL databases and has worked out how to solve issues such as:

 - Scaling
 - Backups